UpMortem/slack-bot/README.md

 STANDALONE=true
 SLACK_USER_ID=U01JZQZQZQZ # Put a your workspace admin user ID if you know it
 ```
+- Update SLACK_BOT_TOKEN (OAuth token), SLACK_SIGNING_SECRET, OPENAI_API_KEY ([Click here to learn how to get an API key from OpenAI](https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt)), and SLACK_USER_ID ([Click here how to get your Slack user ID](https://www.workast.com/help/article/how-to-find-a-slack-user-id/))
-- Have venv installed `python3 -m pip install virtualenv` and create a venv at the root of your project using `python3 -m virtualenv -p python3 myvenv`
+- Have venv installed `python3 -m pip install virtualenv`
+- Create a venv at the root of the slack-bot project using `python3 -m virtualenv -p python3 myvenv`
 - To enable the virtual environment run `source myvenv/bin/activate` on Linux/MacOS and `myvenv\Scripts\activate` on Windows - this opens up a terminal into the virtual environment.
-- verify your python is isolated by typing `where python` in the above terminal
+- verify your python is isolated by typing `where python` in the above terminal.
+It should show a python path within the project.
 - Run `pip install -r "requirements.txt"` to install dependencies in the same terminal
 - Run `flask --debug run` to start the dev server in the same terminal